 Typically, I start my day reviewing previous day plans and making new ones for the day ahead.
 I like doing it the traditional way with multi-colored pens to indicate different status of activities.
 All of these are done whilst having my morning coffee.

-What are your main areas of focus in your work as a Manufacturing Manager?
+What are your main areas of focus in your work as an NPI Engineering Manager?

 How do you organize/structure your work day with tasks/projects?